-A great activity to link with the previous attraction, as the Huka Falls River Cruise departs from the Aratiatia Rapids Carpark and will let you experience the best views of Huka Falls during the 90 minute river cruise.
+This is a great activity to link with the previous attraction, as the Huka Falls River Cruise departs from the Aratiatia Rapids Carpark and will let you experience the best views of Huka Falls during the 80 minute river cruise.

-This is the only cruise which will take you to the base of the Huka Falls.
+This is the only cruise that will take you to the base of the Huka Falls.
 The boat stops in the turbulent white water for the most incredible photo opportunities.

 The kids will also absolutely love seeing the crashing Huka Falls, an experience that will stay with them for a lifetime.
 With times that perfectly link up to the Aratiatia Rapids release times, this cruise is great for families looking for kids activities Taupo has to offer.

-If you visit Taupo during the warmer months, the kids will definitely want to go for a swim from the Lake Taupo beach.
-As you can see pictured above, the water is absolutely crystal clear and is just screaming for you to get in.
-It’s pretty shallow too, so ideal for families with smaller kids.
+Whether you’re looking for things to do in Taupo with toddlers, teenagers or all ages in between, a swim in Lake Taupo beach is a must – particularly if you’re visiting in the warmer months.
+As you can see from the picture above, the water is absolutely crystal clear and is just screaming for you to get in.
+It’s pretty shallow too, so ideal for families with toddlers.

 Lake Taupo is actually a large collapsed volcanic crater – said to be around the size of Singapore!
-So as you can image this lake is massive!
+So as you can imagine, this lake is massive!

-Whilst you’re there be sure to walk along the foreshore a little further for a family photograph in front of the #Lovetaupo sign – a must do Taupo activity!
+Whilst you’re there, be sure to walk along the foreshore a little further for a family photograph in front of the most insta-worthy attractions in Taupo, the #Lovetaupo sign – a must do Taupo activity!

 When you’re wondering what to do in Lake Taupo with the kids, I highly recommend spending at least a few hours at Huka Prawn.
 Huka Prawn Park is just minutes from the Taupo town centre and offers a fun-filled day of entertainment for the entire family.